 Uni – Sea Urchin

 Tamago – Egg

-In the 19 minute dining experience, we found a couple key differences that stood out at Sukiyabashi Jiro Sushi.
+In the 19-minute dining experience, we found a couple of key differences that stood out at Sukiyabashi Jiro Sushi.

 The meal in every aspect was very quick.
-The second you is done with the piece of nigiri, the next piece is on the table.
+The second you are done with the piece of nigiri, the next piece is on the table.
 The sushi chef is already making the next piece while you are eating the previous piece.
-Additionally, there are 5+ people in the kitchen and one helper at the bar prepping the materials for the next piece all at a same time.
-Everything is done in a quickly, as they are trying to achieve the perfect timing to eat each piece of sushi from prep to plate.
+Additionally, there are 5+ people in the kitchen and one helper at the bar prepping the materials for the next piece all at the same time.
+Everything is done in a quick, as they are trying to achieve the perfect timing to eat each piece of sushi from prep to plate.

-In the movie, Jiro talks a lot about how they put more pressure on the rice than any other restaurant, and the uniqueness of their rice.
+In the movie, Jiro talks a lot about how they put more pressure on the rice than any other restaurant and the uniqueness of their rice.
 Well, we can confirm that this is no joke.
-When you taste the rice, the aroma, texture and flavor just pops.
-The is the first sushi where we felt the rice was equally as delicious as the meat.
+When you taste the rice, the aroma, texture, and flavor just pops.
+Jiro Sushi is the first sushi where we felt the rice was equally as delicious as the meat.
 In fact, the first flavor that we tasted upon our first bite was the rice, not the fish.
-That, along with the intense wasabi taste, and perfectly prepared fish, creates that umami taste that Jiro talks about in the beginning of the movie.
+That, along with the intense wasabi taste, and perfectly prepared fish, creates that umami taste that Jiro talks about at the beginning of the movie.

 Perfection in Every Aspect

-- When the chef serves each piece, he speaks clearly and slowly enough for you to hear bout the Japanese and English names fo the fish.
-It is amazing how many sushi restaurants say each name so fast or their accent is so strong that you can’t hear that they say.
+- When the chef serves each piece, he speaks clearly and slowly enough for you to hear both the Japanese and English names for the fish.
+It is amazing how many sushi restaurants say each name so fast or their accent is so strong that you can’t hear what they say.